 - Excursion to Trakai Castle; tour of the Curonian Spit; visits of the Palanga Botanical Gardens, and the Hill of Crosses

 Day One: Flight to Vilnius or Kaunas.
 Transfer to your hotel in Vilnius for three nights’ bed and breakfast accommodation.
 Transfer times are 15 minutes from Vilnius airport and 1 hour 15 minutes from Kaunas airport.

 Day Two: Half-day sight-seeing tour of Vilnius.
 A panoramic tour by coach includes a visit of the Baroque Church of St. Peter and St. Paul.
 This is followed by a walking tour of the atmospheric Old Town and its countless Baroque buildings.
 The cobbled streets are a delight to explore.
-The colonnaded Cathedral, like St. Peter and St Paul, is built on a former pagan site of worship (Lithuania was the last country in Europe to convert to Christianity).
-Entrance is included to Vilnius University.
-Housed in a collection of court-yarded precincts, the old university, dating from the 16th century, is among the world’s top-ranked.
+The colonnaded Cathedral, like St. Peter and St Paul, is built on a former pagan site of worship – Lithuania was the last country in Europe to convert to Christianity.
+The afternoon is free for you to enjoy the shops, cafes and museums of the lively capital.

 Day Three: Half-day excursion to Trakai Castle.
 Just sixteen miles from Vilnius, set on an island amid a beautiful wooded lake district, is Trakai Castle – symbol of Lithuania’s former military dominance.
 The castle is reached via a 300-metre wooden walkway across the water from the town of Trakai.
 The renovated castle was originally built in the 14th and 15th centuries and consists of defensive walls with red turrets surrounding a huge central keep.
 After a guided tour, you return to Vilnius where the afternoon is for you to enjoy shops, cafes and museums of the lively capital.